Escape Seattle's football frenzy

 Delta Hotels by Marriott Ocean Pointe Resort

-Nestled on the edge of Victoria’s Inner Harbour, this modern waterfront resort offers sweeping views of the historic city skyline and easy access to scenic walking trails.
+Nestled on the edge of Victoria’s Inner Harbour in Vic West, this modern waterfront resort offers sweeping views of the historic city skyline and easy access to scenic walking trails.
 Spacious rooms, a stunning indoor pool, and acclaimed dining at LURE Restaurant (boasting one of the city’s best harbourfront views) make it perfect for anyone craving comfort and style.
 It’s a relaxing retreat where every moment feels connected to the water that surrounds us.
+It might be across the harbour, but it's just a short 7-minute walk into downtown across the Johnson Street bridge.

 Huntingdon Hotel & Suites

-Its old-world charm meets Westcoast hospitality at Huntingdon Hotel & Suites.
+Its old-world charm meets Westcoast hospitality at Huntingdon Hotel & Suites on Belleville Street.
 This gorgeous property steps from the Inner Harbour pairs elegant architecture with lovely gardens, scenic ponds, and cobblestones pathways for a timeless ambience in the heart of the city.
-It’s central location places the hotel walking distance from The Clipper and Blackball ferry terminals and just a stones throw from the harbour seaplane terminal.
+It’s central location places the hotel walking distance from The Clipper ferry terminal, a 6-minute walkaway, and Black Ball ferry terminal, a 1-minute drive away, and just a stones throw from the harbour seaplane terminal.

 Local tip: With its sister property, The Pendray Inn & Tea House, located on the same grounds, Huntingdon Hotel & Suites place Victorian tradition at your fingertips with one of the city’s top Afternoon Tea rooms.